 Why Protein Shakes?

-It is a bit difficult and arduous task to prepare the protein-rich means for healthy muscles.
+It is a difficult and arduous task to prepare protein-rich meals for healthy muscles.
 Protein shakes are the alternative to get protein into your diet.
+So people prefer market protein shakes as they are easily available.
+But what they don’t know is that they have an abundance of sugar and less-than-ideal protein amounts.
+So the best way is to prepare them at home.

 1. Orange Creamy Smoothie